-During 2006 I lived in New York for 4 months and I have been a constant visitor to the city for the last decade.
-Friends, family and acquaintances usually ask me for inside tips on what to do in New York.
-After sending a bunch of really long emails I decided it was time to create a proper article and spread my knowledge.
-Here comes my inside tips for a great visit to New York.
+During 2006 I lived in New York for four months, and I have been a constant visitor to the city for the last decade.
+Friends, family, and acquaintances usually ask me for inside tips on what to do in New York.
+After sending a bunch of really long emails, I decided it was time to create a proper article and spread my knowledge.
+Here come my inside tips for a great visit to New York.

-Yes you are excited and you want to see everything.
+Yes, you are excited, and you want to see everything.
 But I am sorry to say but if you don’t have a month to spare you will never make it.
-Instead relax.
-Realize that you should visit New York many times during your life and this visit will be much better if you don’t try to do everything in 4 days.
-Instead pick the things below that you really like and let the rest be for the next time you come to New York.
+Instead, relax.
+Realize that you should visit New York many times during your life, and this visit will be much better if you don’t try to do everything in 4 days.
+Instead, pick the things below that you like and let the rest be for the next time you come to New York.

 Where should I stay?

-- The Highline – This is a great place to see the city in a new perspective and to relax.
+- See the city over street-level – The Highline – This is a great place to see the city from a new perspective and to relax.

-- Take yourself to Union Square, check out the area around the square (on weekends they have a market there) and go into ABC Carpet & Home on 888 Broadway.
+- Union Square – Take yourself to Union Square, check out the area around the square (on weekends they have a market there) and go into ABC Carpet & Home on 888 Broadway.
 Then walk down south on Broadway for great shopping until you reach China town.
-During this trip you will walk through Soho.
+During this trip, you will walk through Soho.

-- Go to China town and eat lunch at some back alley place where all the guests and the menus are only speaking/reading in mandarin.
-And while you are there make sure to buy something you definitely don’t need on the street.
+- Eat in China Town – Go to China town and eat lunch at some back alley place where all the guests and the menus are only speaking/reading in Mandarin.
+And while you are there make sure to buy something you don’t need on the street.
 After all, what is a vacation without carrying home a pointless object that you will never use?

-- Go to Bleecker Street and Christopher Street intersection.
-Then start walking north against 10th street and Charles Street.
-Here are some really nice stores and it is a very cozy area.
+- Check Out West Village – Go to Bleecker Street and Christopher Street intersection.
+Go and see the apartment from the popular TV Series Friends.
+Click here for location.
+Then start walking north on Bleecker Street.
+Here are some nice stores and it is a very cozy area.
+Make sure you don’t miss Carrie Bradshaw’s Apartment.
 Then take yourself to 820 Washington St where the Highline starts.
 Walk the Highline and enjoy the experience.
 To learn more about the Highline visit www.thehighline.org

 - East Village is great for bars and food.
 Go there in the evening.
 Don’t forget to check out St Marks Street between 2nd and 3d Ave.
 There is great Asian food.
 What bars and restaurants to go to is difficult to say since it always changes.
 My recommendation is to check out the Zagat guide for advice www.zagat.com/new-york-city.

-- Do you like really fancy and expensive stores?
-Well then start at the corner of E 72nd street and Madison Ave.
+- Fancy som fancy? – Do you like fancy and expensive stores?
+Well then start at the corner of E 72nd Street and Madison Ave.
 Here you find the Ralph Lauren stores.
-Now walk south on Madison Ave and you will see some great stores on the way.
+Now walk south on Madison Ave, and you will see some great stores on the way.
 When you come to E 59th street take a right until you come to 5th Ave.
-In this corner you will see the Apple store and the Plaza Hotel.
-Check out both these places and when you are done walk south on Fifth Ave where you will be able to visit stores and sights like Rockefeller Center, Abercrombie and Fitch, Nike, Uniqlo, the Catholic Church, Grand Central Station, Tommy Hilfiger, New York Library and Empire State building where the walk ends.
+In this corner, you will see the Apple store and the Plaza Hotel.
+Check out both these places and when you are done walk south on Fifth Ave where you will be able to visit stores and sights like Rockefeller Center, Nike, Uniqlo, the Catholic Church, Grand Central Station, Tommy Hilfiger, New York Library and Empire State building where the walk ends.

-- Make sure you visit Times Square both during day and night.
-If you are visiting at night make sure that you go to the 8th floor of the Marriot Hotel and sit by the bar that have a view over Times Square.
-It is super cool and you will have an amazing view.
+- See the lights – Make sure you visit Times Square both during day and night.
+If you are visiting at night make sure that you go to the 8th floor of the Marriot Hotel and sit by the bar that has a view over Times Square.
+It is super cool, and you will have an amazing view.